anthony-ng/anthony-ng.github.io/README.md

 You should see your first failing test.
 Write code in `javascripts/plain-old-js-objects.js` to make this test pass.
 Then uncomment the next test (change the `xit` to `it`) and keep going.

-### Release 1 : Plain Old JavaScript Objects (Object Literals)
+### Release 1 : Plain Old JavaScript Objects (using Object Literal Notation)

 Here we'll be building objects with functions.
 In this release we will create an orange tree, age the tree, grow oranges on the tree, and pick fruit off the tree.
-We will model all of this using JavaScript functions and JavaScript objects.
+We will model all of this using Object literal notation.

 * One by one, make the [plain-old-js-objects-spec](./spec/javascripts/plain_old_js_objects_spec.js)